-Tip: As with most of the UK (I believe), there isn’t any free parking but there is a motorhome/van parking area (£1/hour for the first four hours) near the Tourist Office in Bude so it’s nice and close to everything, and safe.
+Tip: As with most of the UK, there isn’t any free parking but there is a motorhome/van parking area (£1/hour for the first four hours) near the Tourist Office in Bude so it’s nice and close to everything, and safe.

 Padstow day trip

-About an hour from the Wooda campsite, a drive to Padstow is always a cool way to spend a day out; and great to walk around the plethora of restaurants, Pasty bakers, and Chippy shops (Fish & Chips).
-Good Cod & Chips (or other seafood dishes) can be had pretty much anywhere in Padstow, but shop around as prices vary greatly.
+About an hour’s drive from the Wooda campsite, Padstow is always a cool way to spend a day out; and great to walk around the plethora of restaurants, Pasty bakers, and Chippy shops (Fish & Chips).
+Indulge in delicious Cod & Chips whilst in Padstow but shop around as prices vary greatly.

-If you feel like cuing for a long while, try one of the many Rick Stein cafes or restaurants in Padstow.
-Pricey but apparently pretty good – he seems to own the whole town these days.
+If you feel like cuing for a long while, try one of the many pricey Rick Stein cafes or restaurants in Padstow – it’s not nicknamed ‘Padstein’ for no reason – he seems to own the whole town these days.

-If the sea is kind on the day you visit, a few companies run boat trips across the Camel Estuary to Rock and out to sea, along the rugged Cornish coastline.
+If the sea is kind during your visit, a few companies run boat trips across the Camel Estuary to Rock and out to sea, along the rugged Cornish coastline.

-The Rock is on the opposite side of Padstow, so you can explore all that side has to offer.
-Acclaimed as one of the major water sports centres in Cornwall, sailing, windsurfing, water skiing, and canoeing are popular, and offered, weather permitting.
+The Rock is on the opposite side of Padstow, so easy to explore all that side has to offer.
+Acclaimed as one of the major water sports centres in Cornwall, sailing, windsurfing, water skiing, and canoeing are popular, and offered weather permitting.
 Or just laze around on the long stretches of fine sandy beaches – a result of the estuary’s tidal waters.

-Drove to Penzance to catch-up with a good friend and the reason for the Cornwall trip.
+A drive to Penzance sees a catch-up with a good friend and the reason for the Cornwall trip.

-This town has expanded since I was first here in 1985 and last here in 2009.
-And understandably so, everything seems much more expensive, but perhaps it is also a problem with our Australian dollar being quite low at the moment: $1=£0.45 (ouch!).
+This town has expanded since I was first here in 1985 and last time in 2009.
+Everything seems much more expensive, but perhaps it is also a problem with our Australian dollar being quite low at the moment: AUD$1=£0.45 (ouch!).

 Although Penzance has become busier over the years, I still love this area for all its rugged scenery, coastal walks, gorgeous expansive beaches, pace of life, and the friendly people.